2015 Pilot and Research Award RFA

 SFARI Financial Policy Summary

-The Simons Foundation's salary support guidelines are typically identical to those set by the National Institutes of Health (NIH) for faculty, fellows and students; however, personnel may request salary support greater than the current maximum NIH salary cap.
-The maximum salary for SFARI grants will remain at $199,700, prorated according to the personnel’s percent effort on the grant.
-There is no minimum percent effort required for PIs or other personnel on any SFARI award type, but it is expected that the PI will commit sufficient effort to this project to provide a leading intellectual and guidance role on the project.
+The Simons Foundation's salary support guidelines are typically identical to those set by the National Institutes of Health (NIH) for faculty, fellows and students; however, personnel may request salary support using a salary cap of $199,700, prorated according to the personnel’s percent effort on the grant.
+There is no minimum percent effort required for PIs or other personnel on any SFARI award type, but it is expected that the PI will commit sufficient effort to this project to provide a leading intellectual and guiding role on the project.
 Additionally, the PI will be expected to join the collaborative community of SFARI Investigators through participation in conferences, workshops and symposia organized by the foundation.
 PIs committing less than 15 percent effort to their project should justify their effort level in detail.

 Indirect costs for all SFARI grant types are limited to 20 percent of the modified total direct costs (see SFARI policies).